Skip to main content

 Verification and templating

-Your LCA’s project operations data can also be converted to a template for easy re-use as the data schema for your future removals.
+After finalizing your LCA structure, the Project Operations data can be converted to a template for easy re-use as the data schema for your future removals.
 To create the template select “Convert into a new template” under Project operations.
 When creating Removals, select your template to pre-populate the removal with the components, fixed inputs (such as emission factors) and component descriptions required for calculations.
 Ex-ante values provided for the monitored datapoints in your LCA, such as electricity consumption by a facility, are not populated in your removals.
 For credit verifications, monitored inputs require ex-post measured values for the specific reporting period as well as supporting evidence for the use of the value.